ofenrohr/ksquares/src/alphaDots/README.md

 ### Stage One

-The input and target images are no longer generated as individual image files but instead sent directly to the python script.
-Communication is facilitated with zeroMQ, sending images with the protobuf library.
+The input and target images are no longer generated as individual image files but are sent directly to the python script instead.
+Communication is facilitated with zeroMQ which is used to send images that were serialized with the protobuf library.

+This dataset also introduces weak (random) moves so that there are examples of early captures.
+10% of all samples end with a random move.
+The target image is always made with the reaction of the Hard AI.
+Due to an oversight, the first version had a bug so that 90% of all samples were made with a random move.
+Models trained with the buggy version include StageOne and AlphaZeroV1,V2,V3.

 ```
-ksquares --generate 1000 --dataset-generator stageOne --dataset-dest /mnt/DATA/stageOneDataset
+ksquares --generate 1000 --dataset-generator stageOne --dataset-dest /mnt/DATA/stageOneDataset --dataset-width 7 --dataset-height 5
 ```

 ### Basic Strategy

 During the first phase of a Dots and Boxes game, there is a very large amount of acceptable lines.
 Usually the Hard AI just selects one of those many lines at random.
-The trained neural network does not know, that there are many alternatives to the shown target image.
+The trained neural network does not know that there are many alternatives to the shown target image.
 This dataset aims to remedy this by putting all viable lines in one target image.